- Majors and Minors

 Chairs are folding style with padded seats and padded backs.

-Street parking is limited, on a first come first served basis.
-Guests are welcome to use Ann Arbor's interactive map to view parking structures and metered locations.
-For more information regarding Ann Arbor parking ordinances and policies, please see their parking services page.
+Please refer to Ann Arbor's interactive map to view handicap street parking locations, view parking structures, and metered locations.
+For more information regarding Ann Arbor parking ordinances and policies, please see their parking services website.

 What To Do Before Graduation